vsrinivas/fuchsia/bin/ledger/test/benchmark/README.md

   --append-args=--server-id=<my instance>
 ```

-The set of benchmarks under [perf](perf) run the Put benchmark multiple times,
+The set of benchmarks under [put](put) run the Put benchmark multiple times,
 to evaluate Ledger's performance over changes in different parameters:
 - `entry_count`: evaluates the insertion performance over different values of
 number of inserted entries.